jaswinder9051998/zoofs/docs/source/index.rst

-..
-Zoo Feature Selection documentation master file, created by sphinx-quickstart on Thu Sep  9 00:47:17 2021.
+.. zoo feature selection documentation master file, created by sphinx-quickstart on Thu Sep  9 02:13:23 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Zoo Feature Selection's documentation!
+Welcome to zoo feature selection's documentation!
 =================================================

 .. toctree::